-The Company is not exposed to profit rate risk because the issued Sukuk Certificate are at fixed rate of 5.20% per annum.
+The Company is not exposed to profit rate risk because the issued Sukuk Certificate are at fixed rate of 5.20% per annum, 5.50% per annum and 5.25% per annum.

 Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding from an adequate amount of committed credit facilities.